OpenDominion/OpenDominion/CONTRIBUTING.md

 ### Style guide and standards

-PHP code should be in PSR2-style with a few additional rules (todo: add and link to .styleci.yml - just look at existing files for now :^) ).
+PHP code should be in PSR2-style with a few additional rules.
+See [.styleci.yml](https://github.com/WaveHack/OpenDominion/blob/master/.styleci.yml) for the defined [preset](https://styleci.readme.io/docs/presets#section-psr2) and [additional rules](https://styleci.readme.io/docs/fixers).

 Please add relevant unit tests or feature tests if possible.